yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/create-kms-config/aws-kms.md

 title: Create a KMS configuration using AWS KMS
 headerTitle: Create a KMS configuration using AWS KMS
 linkTitle: Create a KMS configuration
-description: Use Yugabyte Platform to create a KMS configuration for Amazon Web Services (AWS) KMS.
+description: Use YugabyteDB Anywhere to create a KMS configuration for Amazon Web Services (AWS) KMS.
 aliases:
   - /latest/yugabyte-platform/security/create-kms-config
 menu: